Image processing course

 Location

 The course takes place in Per18.A211.
-Bring your laptop!
+Bring your laptop with the latest FIJI software installed!
 The first three courses form a unit.
 Courses 4&5 are optional.

 Course data and description